Master java skills

 Equals and HashCode Contract

-We know, hashmap stores unique keys.
-There is no problem as long as we use java api classes.
-The problem arises when we use custom java classes as keys in hashmap.
-The problem with uniqueness of the objects.
+We know, HashMap stores unique keys.
+There is no problem as long as we use objects of java api’s predefined classes like String, Integer as keys.
+The problem arises when we use custom java objects like Employee as keys in HashMap.
+The problem arises with uniqueness of these custom objects.

-There should be a way to determine when two custom objects will be considered unique.
-That way is a combination of two methods : equals() and hashCode() methods from Object class.
-Until, we override these two methods and give the logic for equality of two objects, hash map is not going to work properly.
+There should be a way to determine when two custom objects will be considered equal.
+There comes into picture the combination of two methods : equals() and hashCode() from Object class.
+Until, we override these two methods and give the logic for equality of two objects, hash map is not going to guarantee unique keys and work properly.

 equals() and hashCode() methods works together.
 There is a contract between the two.
 Let’s understand it.